alessandrocasalino/N-Body/README.md

 # N-Body Simulator

-A simple (and poorly optimized) code f N-body simulations.
+A simple (and poorly optimized) N-body code, made as a solution for the final project of the CINECA C++ course (May 2024).